bsarkr/StudyBuddy/README.md

 Contributions & Learnings

-This app was built as part of a semester-long project where we developed the full-stack development—from UI design to backend setup.
+This app was built as part of a semester-long project where I developed the full-stack functionality, from UI design to backend setup.
 Key accomplishments and challenges include:
+- Developed user authentication and setup with Firebase and tracking sessions.
 - Implemented real-time friend request and messaging systems using Firebase listeners.
 - Integrated profile photo uploading with cropping using UIImagePickerController and Firebase Storage.
 - Designed a custom bottom tab bar to maintain consistent navigation across views.